Asda signs up cookery school as foodie war hots up

 They also offer a way for supermarkets to boost profit margins at a time of intense price competition on staple products like milk and eggs.

-Wm Morrison (MRW.L), the country's fourth-biggest grocer, recently launched its "M Kitchen" premium own-brand range, backed by partnerships with five top British chefs.
+Wm Morrison , Britain's fourth-biggest grocer, recently launched its "M Kitchen" premium own-brand range, backed by partnerships with five top British chefs.

 Asda announced a drive to improve the quality of its foods last year in a bid to improve sales growth lagging main rivals.

-The chain said the deal with Leiths was part of its goal, announced in April 2010, to overtake J Sainsbury (SBRY.L) and become the country's second-biggest food retailer.
+The chain said the deal with Leiths was part of its goal, announced in April 2010, to overtake J Sainsbury and become Britain's second-biggest food retailer.